saud-learning-services/saud-learning-services.github.io/_posts/2021-01-01-canvas-subaccount-movement.md

 ---

-### Learning Services Instructions for Use
+# Learning Services Instructions for Use

+## Purpose
-Purpose: This script is used for moving canvas courses that are initially created in the UBC Sauder SIS Course repository account 21 into the UBC Sauder School of Business 454 sub-account.
+This script is used for moving canvas courses that are initially created in the UBC Sauder SIS Course repository account 21 into the UBC Sauder School of Business 454 sub-account.
 The script moves courses that are all in the 21 sub account into their appropriate sub-sub accounts, including BCOM, DAP and RHL.
 Courses for Real Estate remain in Sub-account 21.

+## When to Run
-When to run: Run this script just after the mass course copy prior to every term as well as every monday if there are courses created in the 21 subaccount.
+Run this script just after the mass course copy prior to every term as well as every monday if there are courses created in the 21 subaccount.
 Procedure:

 1. Run the script from the link above.
 Stop at the point where the spreadsheet is created, you will want to refer to the spreadsheet to confirm courses are going into the correct subaccount.